pengjiz/pengjiz.com/content/en/r-bytecode-compiler.md

 choose another language rather than optimize the R code if I want better performance.
-Besides, adding more optimizations will inevitably slow down the compilation process and will perhaps make the experience worse -- I can still remember that the loading time of a Julia package always made me crazy a few year ago.
+Besides, adding more optimizations will inevitably slow down the compilation process and will perhaps make the experience worse -- I can still remember how the loading time of a Julia package made me crazy a few years ago.
 However, I do think that the compiler deserves a better interface.
 It should allow users to extend the compiler a bit.

 [skeeto's post]: https://nullprogram.com/blog/2019/02/24/
 [R NSE]: {{< relref "/en/r-nse" >}}